 Producing More with Less

-Climate-Smart Agriculture (CSA) is an approach to managing landscapes—cropland, livestock, forests and fisheries--that address the interlinked challenges of food security and climate change.
+Climate-smart agriculture (CSA) is an integrated approach to managing landscapes—cropland, livestock, forests and fisheries--that address the interlinked challenges of food security and climate change.
 CSA aims to simultaneously achieve three outcomes:

-- Increasing productivity: Produce more food to improve food and nutrition security and boost the incomes of 75 percent of the world’s poor, many of whom rely on agriculture for their livelihoods.
+1. Increased productivity: Produce more food to improve food and nutrition security and boost the incomes of 75% of the world’s poor, many of whom rely on agriculture for their livelihoods.

-- Enhancing resilience: Reduce vulnerability to drought, pests, disease and other shocks; and improve capacity to adapt and grow in the face of longer-term stresses like shortened seasons and erratic weather patterns
+2. Enhanced resilience: Reduce vulnerability to drought, pests, disease and other shocks; and improve capacity to adapt and grow in the face of longer-term stresses like shortened seasons and erratic weather patterns.

-- Lowering emissions and/or emissions intensity: Pursue lower emissions for each calorie or kilo of food produced and avoid deforestation from agriculture and identify ways to suck carbon out of the atmosphere.
+3. Reduced emissions: Pursue lower emissions for each calorie or kilo of food produced, avoid deforestation from agriculture and identify ways to suck carbon out of the atmosphere.

-The World Bank Group promotes CSA by helping farmers manage their livestock more efficiently, aiding countries as they restore landscapes, and supporting agroforestry projects.
-It also backs research programs such as the Consultative Group on International Agricultural Research, which develops drought-and-flood resistance food crops, early warning systems, risk insurance and other innovations that promote resilience to climate change.
+The World Bank Group also backs research programs such as the Consultative Group on International Agricultural Research (CGIAR), which develops climate smart technologies and management methods, early warning systems, risk insurance and other innovations that promote resilience and combat climate change.

-The Bank’s support of CSA is making a difference:
+The Bank’s support of CSA is making a difference across the globe: